 An individualized, in-depth picture of your health begins with a one-on-one consultation with Dr. Harlin where you’ll discuss your specific health concerns and set your personal goals.
 Dr. Harlin will also discuss the option of genetic testing including the pros and cons of testing, and the role genetic testing plays in health behavior changes.

-Dr. Harlin will take a detailed medical history and review your prior medical records.
+Dr. Harlin will take a detailed medical history.

 Dr. Harlin will give you a comprehensive head-to-toe physical exam and a functional fitness test, collect anthropometric data, give you a script for a biomarker assessment (blood test), and recommend a VO2 peak test if appropriate.